Search Honeymoon Destinations Guide

 Constructed from prismatic basalt columns, some up to 7.5m in length (similar to those found at the famous Giant’s Causeway in Northern Ireland), Nan Madol was built during the Saudeleur dynasty in the 12th and 13th centuries and served as an elaborate residential and religious compound for Pohnpei’s ancient elite and their servants.

-Wonder at the construction of the basalt ‘logs’ of Nan Douwas, the main structure at Nan Madol – an easy 15-minute hike from the capital, Kolonia.
+Wonder at the construction of the basalt ‘logs’ of Nan Douwas, the main structure at Nan Madol – an easy 15-minute hike from the former capital, Kolonia.
 The best time to explore the site is either in the early morning or late afternoon, as the midday sun is brutally hot and shade is scarce.

 Lelu Island